Friday, 25 May 2018

 Thursday, 10 May 2018

-GUEST POST by Anne for M.E.
+Guest post by Anne for M.E.
 Awareness Week - 'Stigma'

 I am developing quite a large chip on my shoulder and it is all your fault.
 Well society’s fault really but let’s not waste time splitting hairs.
 If I was reading this out loud I might get a bit ‘shouty’.